Donate here to the JAGF. Please see your tax advisor to determine tax implications of your donation.

 Exceptions:

-1 Players may improve lies in the rough, on the fairway or in ground under repair without improving the path to the hole or avoiding any natural obstructions (example ... a tree or elevated lip of a bunker).
+1 Players may improve lies, wherever it is reasonably determined that the rough or fairway constitutes GUR status, without improving the path to the hole or avoiding any natural obstructions (example ... a tree or elevated lip of a bunker).
 At no point may a player 1. while improving a lie do so by changing the type or quality of turf or ground on which the ball has come to rest (example ... from fairway to rough or rough to fairway) or 2. improve one's stance in favor of avoiding a naturally occurring obstacle (example ... a pond, tree or bush).
 Players may also seek relief from unreasonably 'plugged' lies in properly conditioned bunkers and turf, provided neither the path to the hole is improved nor the any naturally occurring obstruction is avoided.
+Lift, clean and replace is awarded to soiled balls.
+Always alert your fellow competitors when invoking relief of any of these conditions.

 2 Where poorly maintained bunkers may be deemed unplayable - lacking in sand, abnormally compacted, casual water, stones, mud or rocks, etc - players may seek relief (including pre-shot raking of unreasonably compacted sand or dirt) to a reasonably conditioned area of the bunker or to an area immediately outside the bunker - without improving the path to the hole or avoiding any natural obstructions.

-3. Lost ball replacement: The player will have 3 minutes after arriving at the location in question to locate and replace a ball honestly thought to have come to rest within bounds.
+3. Local Gallery Rule: The player will have 3 minutes after arriving at the location in question to locate and replace a ball honestly thought to have come to rest within bounds.
 No penalty.

 *All putts for par or better must get holed out.
 Standard stroke play enforcement here.